olgapombo/olgapombo.github.io/curriculum.md

 * Member of the international editorial board of the journal **Currículo, Cultura e Identidade**, Unesp.
 Sao Paulo, Brazil (since 2020)
 * Member of the scientific board of the journal [Interdisciplinaridade, GEPI - Grupo Estudos e Pesquisa em Interdisciplinaridade](https://revistas.pucsp.br/index.php/interdisciplinaridade/about/editorialTeam) (ISSN 2179-0094), PUC-SP, Brazil (since 2017).
 * Member of the scientific board of the journal [Omnia.
 Revista Interdisciplinar de Ciências e Artes](https://grei.pt/revista-omnia/) (ISSN 2183-8720), GREI, Faro (since 2015)
+* Member of the scientific board of the journal [Sol Nascente](https://www.ispsn.org/revista-sol-nascente), ISPSN, Angola (since 2013)
 * Member of the advisory board of the journal [Logos and Episteme.
 An International Journal of Epistemology](https://www.pdcnet.org/logos-episteme/Editorial-Team) (ISSN 2069-0533), Romania Academy (since 2010)
 * Member of the scientific board of the journal [RHV.
 An International Journal of Philosophy](https://revistas.uv.cl/index.php/RHV/about/editorialTeam), Instituto de Filosofia, Faculdade de Humanidades, Valparaiso, Chile
 * Member of the scientific board of the journal [Cuadernos de Lógica, Epistemologia y Lenguaje](https://www.collegepublications.co.uk/cuadernos/), College Publication, UK (since 2007)